ksandeep18/Quiz_Master/README.md

 ## Introduction

 Quiz Master is a comprehensive web-based quiz platform designed to facilitate knowledge assessment and learning.
-Built with Flask and PostgreSQL, it provides a robust environment for creating, managing, and taking quizzes across various subjects and topics.
+Built with Flask and Sqlite
+, it provides a robust environment for creating, managing, and taking quizzes across various subjects and topics.
 The platform features role-based access control, advanced analytics, and a user-friendly interface that makes it suitable for educational institutions, training programs, and self-assessment.

 ### Key Features